 In order to improve drinking water quality and hygiene in schools, Antenna has developed a pedagogical approach with the Ministry of Education; the Ministry of Health has validated the approach.
-The teaching staff has access to a “Healthy Water at School” manual.
+The teaching staff has access to a “Clean Water at School” manual.
 The project organises some 6,500 children in 20 schools into Water Clubs to produce drinking water using WATA, build washbasins and initiate behaviour changes in the community.

 Rano Madio project in Madagascar

 More than 12 million people in Madagascar lack access to clean drinking water (WASHwatch.org, 2015).
 In most cases, the resulting waterborne diseases affect children, putting their health and schooling at risk.

 Since 2016, when Antenna introduced the pilot phase of the Rano Madio project, 8 schools – about 2,500 students – have gained access to drinking water through the implementation of a rainwater recovery and chlorination system using locally produced chlorine to disinfect school latrines and purify water.
 In addition, Antenna has promoted the importance of hygiene to prevent water-related diseases.
 In the medium term, the programme will benefit 9 additional schools, or about 2,000 students.